dciccale/requirejs-underscore-tpl/README.md

 define(['tpl!mytemplate.tpl', function (template) {

     MyView = Backbone.View.extend({
-      template: template // just pass in the template string
+      template: template // just pass in the template
                          // do not use _.template(), at this point it is already compiled });